propublica/facebook-political-ads/README.md

     cd backend/server
     cargo build
     cargo run

+This will give a server running at `0.0.0.0:8080`.
+You will also need to build the backend's static resources.
+To do this:

+    cd backend/server/public
+    npm install
+    npm run watch

+This will build the required static assets (javascript & css) to view the admin console at `0.0.0.0:8080/facebook-ads`.

+The backend has both unit and integration tests.
+You will need to set up a test database alongside your actual database in order to run the integration tests.
+To do this, you will need to the same as above, but substitute out the database test URL:

+    diesel database setup --database-url postgres://localhost/facebook_ads_test

+Note that the value for `--database-url` came from the `TEST_DATABASE_URL` value set in the `.env` file.
+Make sure that the urls match before you run the tests!

+Additionally, because the integration tests use the database, we want to make sure that they aren't run in parallel, so to run the tests:

+    RUST_TEST_THREADS=1 cargo test

+This will run the tests in sequence, avoiding parallelism errors for tests that require the database.

+### Classifier

 We train the classifier using python and scikit learn and the source is in `backend/classifier/`.
 We're using [pipenv](http://docs.pipenv.org/en/latest/) to track dependencies.
 To get started you can run: